scastlara/graphcompare/README.md

 - **bin/**

-    This directory contains the main script: dotcompare.
+    This directory contains the main script: graphcompare.

 - **lib/**

-    Here we can find the two modules: Dot::Compare and Dot::Parser.
-The main functionality of the application is implemented in
+    Here we can find the modules used by the program: Graphs::Compare, Dot::Parser, Dot::Writer, Tabgraph::Reader, Tabgraph::Writer.
+The main functionality of the application is implemented in Graphs::Compare.
-    Dot::Compare.
 Dot::Parser is a Perl module that reads graphviz files.
 To see how it works, refer to its documentation:

         perldoc lib/Dot/Parser.pm

 - **share/**

-    Here we can find the templates dotcompare uses to create the svg venn diagrams and the html output.
+    Here we can find the templates graphcompare uses to create the svg venn diagrams and the html output.
 We can also find some test files, test1.dot, test2.dot and test3.dot to try out the program.

 - **t/**